 For kick-off, the robots listening to the wireless GameController run through three states: ready, set, and playing.
-Robots not listening to the GameController are simply penalized and manually placed for kick-off5.
+Robots not listening to the GameController are simply penalized and manually placed for kick-off4.

 In the ready state, the robots should walk to their legal kick-off positions.
 These positions are always located inside their own side of the field.
-Only two field players of the attacking team can walk to positions between the center line and the middle of their side.
-They may put their leg(s) on the center circle line, but no leg may be inside the circle line.
-The other field players (one of attacking team, three of defending team) have to be located behind the middle of their side (none of their legs are allowed to be in front of the line connecting the centres of beacons), and must have at least two feet outside the penalty area.
-In contrast, the goal keeper must have at least two feet inside the penalty area.
+Only one field player of the attacking team can walk to positions between the center line and the middle of their side.
+He may put his leg(s) on the center circle line, but no leg may be inside the circle line.
+The other field players (one of attacking team, three of the defending team) have to be located behind the middle of their side (none of their legs are allowed to be in front of the middle line), and their feet must be outside the penalty area.
+In contrast, the feet of the goal keeper must be inside the penalty area.